 Moderated by MSK infectious disease specialist Monika Shah, the panel featured medical oncologist Diane Reidy-Lagunes; psychiatrist Monique James; staff chaplain and chairman of the African American Day Parade, Inc., Yusuf Hasan; and clinical social worker Linda Mathew, and featured opening remarks from Linda Thompson, leader of the Abyssinian Baptist Church’s Health Ministry.

-The speakers shared information about how to manage your — and your family’s — physical health this season, including: the importance of all people ages 5 and up getting vaccinated against COVID-19 and influenza, wearing masks, and getting frequent COVID-19 testing (especially before holiday gatherings).
+The speakers shared information about how to manage your — and your family’s — physical health this season, including: the importance of getting vaccinated against COVID-19 and influenza, wearing masks, and getting frequent COVID-19 testing (especially before holiday gatherings).
 In addition to COVID-19 precautions, they emphasized that it’s just as important to prioritize your overall well-being by keeping up with routine doctor’s appointments and cancer screenings, exercising, and making smart food choices.

 Turning to mental health, the panel addressed why the holidays can be challenging and provided tips for how to set healthy boundaries this time of year — while also respecting the boundaries of others.
 They also talked about coping mechanisms to support yourself and your family, including children and friends who may be dealing with anxiety, depression, or the loss of a loved one.
 This is an issue for much of the country, as nearly 60% of Americans are experiencing some level of emotional distress, said Dr. Reidy-Lagunes, on a recent episode of the podcast series Cancer Straight Talk from MSK.